 Operating Systems & Virtualization, Parallel & High-Performance Computing, Computer Architecture, System Security

-Operating systems, Programming languages, Virtualization
+Operating systems, Programming languages and compilers, Virtualization

 Containerization has recently gained significant interest among cloud providers and users due to its ease of deployment and lightweight virtualization capabilities.
 The key feature of these approaches is the sharing of a single Linux OS instance among each active container environment.